 The high-speed train from Amsterdam (the Netherlands) to Paris (France) is called the Thalys train.

 At first, the line only ran from Paris to Brussels (Belgium) but was extended to include the Netherlands too.
-Travel by train around Europe is super easy, affordable, and has many benefits.
+Traveling by train around Europe is super easy, affordable, and has many benefits.

 As a huge train travel enthusiast, I was super excited to travel by Thalys train to Paris.
 But I discovered some things that no one tells you about (good and bad).
 Except me!

 Will you travel to Paris by high-speed train?
-Here I list 12 things that surprised me about the Thalys train from Amsterdam to Paris to help you prepare for the journey!
+Here I list 12 things that surprised me about the Thalys train from Amsterdam to Paris to help you prepare for the journey in 2023!

 I paid for everything in full myself.
 I was not paid or sponsored.
 All my opinions and experiences are my own.